anialesniak/matchmade/README.md

 * **non-scalable ranged** - if the parameter is set to this type Matchmade will find clients with _self parameter belonging to specified range (inclusive)_, but will not expand this range during execution when matches could not be found.
 Coming back to the tennis example, **age** will be of this type, because we want players to be sure with how old opponents they can be matched, but we want to let them specify more than one concrete age (which would be quite limiting).
 * **scalable ranged** - setting searching parameter to this type tells Matchmade to find clients with _self parameter belonging to specified range (inclusive)_, like with non-scalable ranged type, but it also allows Matchmade to expand the search range if the match could not be found.
 In our example, **winLooseRatio** will be of that type, as broadening the range of this values slightly will not affect players satisfaction with the match, but will help Matchmade to find the matches faster.

+**Fixed** types will contain `value` field simply holding value for given search parameter.

+**Ranged** types will contain `lower` and `upper` fields storing the inclusive boundaries of the search parameter range.

+Both **scalable** types will contain information field `priority` (explained below).

 ### Priorities and ranged search expansion

 Now, when we know what are the possible types of parameters the base step value can be explained.
 If a parameter is of scalable type (**scalable fixed** or **scalable ranged**) and match for a given client could not be found in the current client pool, Matchmade will **expand searching parameter _at least_ by the base step value**.
 Why at least?
-Because with scalable parameters come parameter priorities specified in sent client request.
+Because with scalable parameters come parameter `priority` fields specified in sent client request.
 This are basically the multipliers of the base step.
 So if the base step is for `ranking` is set to 5, but client sets in searching parameters priority of `ranking` to 3, when the searching parameter is expanded it will be expanded by 3*5=15, instead of just base step value (5).

 ### JSON format